 Mauritius is located in the Indian Ocean and sits around 500 miles off the east coast of Madagascar.
 The volcanic island is surrounded by coral reefs and is home to over 600 indigenous species of plants.
 Its tropical climate is welcoming but that’s not the only thing attracting expats.
 Its multicultural and multilingual population makes for a diverse community and schools accommodate a range of languages.

-At the end of October, it was announced that the government will be introducing a renewable premium travel visa to encourage long-term stays.
+At the end of October 2020, it was announced that the government will be introducing a renewable premium travel visa to encourage long-term stays.
 It’s inviting investors and professionals who want to work remotely from Mauritius for a maximum of one year.
-The current requirements for a visa seem pretty simple: You need to have an income from a country outside of the island, a detailed outline of the purpose of the visit, accommodation information, and other standard immigration documentation.
+The current requirements for a visa seem pretty simple: You’ll need to earn at least $1,500 USD per month from outside the island, a detailed outline of the purpose of the visit, accommodation information, and other standard immigration documentation.
 In comparison to other plans, it seems relatively easy to apply for this visa, so it’s worth following expat forums to see if this program is too good to be true.